Do you have questions about my services? You’ll most likely find your answers below 🙂

 Why do I need to pay for a deposit?

 The deposit is to secure your appointment.
-We had many people cancelling at the last minutes their appointment resulting in lost of business and revenue.
+I had many people cancelling at the last minutes their appointment resulting in lost of business and revenue.
 The deposit helps us reducing the risk of cancellation.

 The deposit will be deduced from the total amount at the end of your service.

-We only accept booking online after a deposit as been paid.
+I only accept booking online after a deposit as been paid.